9991S/HappyPlants/Software Requirements Specification_files/Software_Requirements_Specification.md

 ### 1.2 Scope
-The project is going to be realized as an Android App.
+The project is going to be realized as a Website.
+At first, we tried to code an Android App.
+You can see our old Mock-Ups here.
+We kept them, because the general look will stay the same.

-Actors of this App can be users or moderators.
+Actors of our Website can be users or moderators.

 Planned Subsystems are:
 * Account System: